pramsey/crunchyblog/overture1/overture.md

 The [Overture Maps](https://overturemaps.org) collection of data is enormous, encompassing over [300 million transportation segments](https://docs.overturemaps.org/guides/transportation/), [2.3 billion building footprints](https://overturemaps.org/overture-buildings-theme-hits-2-3b-buildings-with-addition-of-google-open-buildings-data/), [53 million points of interest](https://docs.overturemaps.org/guides/places/), and a rich collection of cartographic features as well.
 It is a consistent global data set, but it is intimidatingly large -- what can a person do with such a thing?

-Building cartographic products is the obvious thing, but what about the non-obvious.
+Building cartographic products is the obvious thing, but what about the less obvious.
 With an analytical engine like PostgreSQL and [Crunchy Bridge for Analytics](https://docs.crunchybridge.com/analytics), what is possible?

 How about vehicle routing?